201 Elizabeth Street

 Each of these elements needs to be proved beyond a reasonable doubt for the charge to succeed.

-If, for example, the driver did not know the police was pursuing and had no reason to suspect they were pursuing (perhaps because the lights and sirens could not be heard) then the charge cannot be proved.
+If, for example, the driver did not know the police were pursuing and had no reason to suspect they were pursuing (perhaps because the lights and sirens could not be heard) then the charge cannot be proved.

 Additionally, reckless or dangerous driving has to occur after the pursuit commences, not before.